mcerven/react-hooks-examples/README.md

 # React Hooks - Examples
-## Example usage of the following hooks:
+## Demonstration of the following less used React hooks:
 - useLayoutEffect
 - useReducer
 - useImperativeHandle